Department of Anaesthesiology, Resuscitation and Intensive Care Medicine, 2nd Medical Faculty, Charles University and University Hospital Motol

 Basic information

-The Department of Anaesthesiology and Resuscitation was established on February 15, 1973 as the clinical base of the ILF Department of the same name.
-Prof. was appointed its head.
-MUDr.
-Jiří Pokorný, CSc.
-The rapidly developing field was soon included in teaching at the Faculty of Pediatrics (FDL).
-Since 1979, the clinic has been regularly involved in teaching, and since September 1988, the clinic has become one of their clinical workplaces.
-At this time, the area of pediatric anesthesia and pediatric resuscitation care is developing.
+The Anesthesiology and Resuscitation Clinic was founded on February 15, 1973 as the clinical base of the ILF department of the same name.
+Its head was appointed prof. MD Jiří Pokorný, CSc.
+The rapidly developing field was soon included in the teaching at the Faculty of Pediatrics (FDL).
+Since 1979, the clinic has regularly participated in teaching, and since September 1988, the clinic has become one of their clinical workplaces.
+At this time, the field of pediatric anesthesia and pediatric resuscitation care is developing.
 This period is inextricably linked with the personality of MUDr.
 Vladimir Kyncl.

-In 1990, Prof. MUDr.
-Jiří Pokorný, CSc Doc.MUDr.
-Jan Pachl, CSc, who headed KAR until 1996.
-In that year, a "blue pavilion" was opened for adult patients, and due to increasing demands on anesthesiology care, the clinic is being expanded by a 12-bed resuscitation department for adults.
-This year, Prof. becomes the new head of the dynamically developing clinic.
-MUDr.
-Karel Cvachovec, CSc MBA, who runs the clinic until 2014.
-During these 18 years, the workplace has become the largest clinic in the country, its fame and reputation growing not only at home but also abroad.
-In close cooperation with other fields, its doctors provide care in many prestigious medical care projects for adult and pediatric patients.
-In the years 1990 - 2010, the head of the clinic was Doc.
-MUDr.
-Jan Spunda, CSc.
-The second adult resuscitation department was opened in 2002, and in 2010 OCHRIP became a part of KARIM, founded and headed by Doc.
-MUDr.
-Jarmila Drábková, CSc., Undoubtedly an icon of Czechoslovak intensive care medicine.
-In the course of 2011, the pediatric anesthesia and resuscitation care facilities will move to the newly reconstructed premises of the children's monoblock.
+In 1990, he replaced Prof. MD Jiří Pokorný, CSc. doc.
+MD Jan Pachl, CSc., who led the KAR until 1996.
+In this year, the "blue pavilion" for adult patients was opened, and due to the increasing requirements for anesthesia care, the clinic was expanded to include a 12-bed resuscitation department for adults.
+This year, the new head of the dynamically developing clinic is prof. MD Karel Cvachovec, CSc., MBA, who leads the clinic until 2014.
+During these 18 years, the workplace becomes the largest clinic in the republic, its fame and reputation rise not only at home, but also abroad.
+In close cooperation with other disciplines, its doctors provide care in many prestigious medical care projects for adult and pediatric patients.
+In the years 1990 - 2010, the head of the clinic was doc.
+MD Jan Špunda, CSc..
+In 2002, the second resuscitation department for adults was opened, in 2010 OCHRIP became a part of KARIM, founded and led by doc.
+MD Jarmila Drábková, CSc., undoubtedly an icon of Czechoslovak intensive medicine.
+In the course of 2011, the operations of pediatric anesthesia and resuscitation care are moving to the newly renovated premises of the pediatric monoblock.

 224 435 401, 224 435 402